akka/akka/akka-docs/src/main/paradox/guide/modules.md

 Actors are a fundamental model for concurrency, but there are common patterns where their use requires the user to implement the same pattern over and over.
-Very common is the scenario where a chain, or graph, of actors, need to process a potentially large, or infinite, stream of sequential events and properly coordinate resource usage so that faster operators do not overwhelm slower ones in the chain or graph.
+Very common is the scenario where a chain, or graph, of actors, need to process a potentially large, or infinite, stream of sequential events and properly coordinate resource usage so that faster processing stages do not overwhelm slower ones in the chain or graph.
 Streams provide a higher-level abstraction on top of actors that simplifies writing such processing networks, handling all the fine details in the background and providing a safe, typed, composable programming model.
 Streams is also an implementation of the [Reactive Streams standard](http://www.reactive-streams.org) which enables integration with all third